The Turkish Republic was

 A peaceful sit-in to protest destruction of the trees was met with a vigorous police response which ended in violence and triggered demonstations in other cities as well.
 The government's response was defiance rather than conciliation, and the essential division of the Turkish political landscape between secularist and Islamist factions came to the fore.

 In December 2013, a struggle for influence between the AKP and the Cemaat (or Hizmet, Service) movement led by Islamic scholar and preacher Fetullah Gülen came into public view, leading to disruptions and dislocations in Turkey's law-enforcement and judicial organizations.
-The struggle continues, occasionally making news headlines in countries other than Turkey.

 For an insightful summary of Turkey's